Liat Ben-Senior, MBA MSc

 Dr. Moskowitz specializes in pathology and the medical leadership of blood banks.
 She has held academic appointments as Lecturer in Pathology at Harvard Medical School and as Assistant Clinical Professor of Pathology at the Mount Sinai School of Medicine.
 Dr. Moskowitz has held several posts directing blood banks throughout the New York area, including at the Bronx Veterans Affairs Medical Center, the New York Blood Center, and the Blood Bank and Hematology Laboratories at the Albany Medical Center.
 She also served as Chairman of Pathology and Laboratory Medicine at St. Vincent's Midtown Hospital in New York.
 More recently, Dr. Moskowitz has served as the medical director of cord blood banks, both private and public.
 Dr. Moskowitz has served on the AABB Cellular Therapies - Accreditation Program Unit.
 Dr. Moskowitz currently provides healthcare consultant services in the fields of blood banking, cellular therapeutics, laboratory medicine, pharmaceutical, medical-legal and regulatory affairs, and medical informatics.

-Gilead Sciences, Senior Manager, Public Affairs
+Gilead Sciences, Director, Public Affairs